DevBoiAgru/CurlyPy/README.md

 ## Upcoming improvements

--   ~~// Comments~~ (conflict with floor division)
 - Advanced preprocessing features
 - Advanced error checking
 - Possibly a new name
 - More in depth documentation

 ## Contributing